JUMP TO:

 – MapShare: Feels like the 1980’s [Yes]

 I know, I’m being hard on the poor MapShare team (which I’m assuming by now has long since retired and is enjoying inReach-orange themed fruity umbrella drinks on a beach somewhere), but I’m super glad to have a single streamlined LiveTrack option.
-Not really so much for myself, but rather, my friends/family that want to follow my journey.
+Not really so much for myself, but rather, my friends/family who want to follow my journey.
 MapShare was just pretty clunky for them.

-That said, I feel like with the Messenger Plus and now inReach Mini 3 Plus, Garmin needs to step it up a bit more on these features.
+That said, I feel like with the Messenger Plus, and now inReach Mini 3 Plus, Garmin needs to step it up a bit more on these features.
 Why can’t I show/post photos/audio notes atop my LiveTrack page?
 As always, they make incredible hardware, but there’s just so much they could do with software to really drive home the cool new hardware features.
-But, we’ll save that for my inReach Mini 3 Plus in-depth review.
+But we’ll save that for my inReach Mini 3 Plus in-depth review.

 With that, thanks for reading!